Menu Close

 Since taking office in 2017, Trump’s administration has taken away countless rights and protections for trans people.
 In addition, Vice President Mike Pence has a long record of anti-LGBTQ lawmaking and has publicly condemned marriage equality.

 Joe Biden, on the other hand, has come out as an LGBTQ ally.
-He supports reinstating protections for LGBTQ people experiencing homelessness, ending violence against transgender women of color and ending exemptions in anti-discrimination laws.
+He supports reinstating protections for LGBTQ people experiencing homelessness, ending violence against transgender women of color, and ending exemptions in anti-discrimination laws.
 His running mate, Senator Kamala Harris, is also a champion for LGBTQ rights, with a history of officiating same-sex marriages as early as 2004.

 Kamala Support Lgbtq